-PLTW Core Training Connects Teachers to Network of Support
+PLTW Core Training Connects Teachers to a Network

 Winter break is a time to reset for many, but teachers from across the country – from Alaska to Rhode Island – recently gathered in San Diego for PLTW Core Training, which immersed them in PLTW’s hands-on, collaborative learning environment that challenges them to look at their classrooms in a new way.